ashvithashetty/RL_banana_brain/readme.md

-# Deep Reinforment Learning - Project 1
+# Deep Reinforment Learning - Project 1 - Banana Gobbler

 This project repository contains the solution for Udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) Navigation Project.

 #### Algorithm
 I have used Deep QNetworks to train the agent.
-For more details read the report.
+For more details read the [report](report.md).

 ### Environment details